University of Auckland logo

 The University offers a range of support to students with disabilities to enable them to participate in teaching and to be assessed fairly.
 Teaching staff should work with Student Disability Services and the Assessment Services to enable:

-• Special conditions in written tests and examinations.
+• Special conditions in tests and examinations.

 • Adjustments to online assessments to meet student support needs (e.g., extra time*, enlarged fonts, colour contrast changes, text to speech, spell check).